geomms/Hands-on-Machine-Learning-Projects/README.md

 # Hands on Machine Learning with ScikitLearn, Keras, and TensorFlow Projects
-### This is a repository to keep track of projects from the aformentioned book.
+### This is a repository to keep track of projects from the aformentioned book